-There are lots of considerations when it comes to creating a successful partner marketing program.
+There are lots of considerations when it comes to creating successful marketing partnerships.
 Should you use technology provided by an affiliate network, or invest in a SaaS solution?
 What KPIs should you benchmark and measure?
 How should you optimize cross-channel campaigns?
-TUNE employees have fielded these questions and others throughout our 10-year history in the affiliate industry, but we’ve heard this one more often than all the rest: “Is it best to trust a third party to manage my affiliate partnerships, or should I manage my marketing partners directly?”
+TUNE employees have fielded these questions and others throughout our 10-year history in the affiliate marketing industry, but we’ve heard this one more often than all the rest: “Is it best to trust a third party to manage my affiliate partnerships, or should I manage my marketing partners directly?”

 It’s no secret that fraud is a massive industry issue, trending each year exponentially toward $400 billion worldwide.
 Fraudsters take advantage of affiliate programs by using click fraud, install fraud, and compliance fraud to get credit for sales they didn’t drive.
 Large retailers can be hit particularly hard; in one case, bad actors cost eBay upwards of $20 million in affiliate marketing sales before the company caught on.

 Ben Edelman, an expert on the intersection of economics and online marketplaces, tested the vulnerability of some of the largest affiliate networks in 2012.
 He found that overall, programs managed in-house suffered less fraud than programs managed by networks and programs managed by third-party vendors.
 As a Forbes article about the study summarizes: